 The statement said Pepino’s wife had been placed under the Department of Justice’s Witness Protection Program while investigations were ongoing.

 In a June 15, 2020, statement, the task force “expressed alarm” over reports that three National Bureau of Investigation officials on the case had faced threats and intimidation from unnamed “unscrupulous individuals in Negros Oriental.”

 A task force statement addressed to CPJ in August 2020 showed that police had issued search warrants for “several” unnamed persons of interest in the case.
 It said that the filing of cases against various suspects was “imminent.”

-Nonoy Espina, chairman of the National Union of Journalists of the Philippines, told CPJ that his group believes Pepino’s killing was related to his journalism as a “hard-hitting commentator” on local political issues.
+Nonoy Espina, since-deceased chairman of the National Union of Journalists of the Philippines, told CPJ in 2020 that his group believes Pepino’s killing was related to his journalism as a “hard-hitting commentator” on local political issues.